 First, we recommend getting to the train station about 20 minutes early so you can find your train platform in plenty of time — by the way, there is no check-in… you simply get on the train.
 Most are easy to navigate but it’s best to play it safe.
 Also, if you’re printing a ticket at the station you should leave more time because there can be lines to use the machines.

 After you’ve found the platform, use the signs in the station to locate the train.
-Most everything should be in English and most Germans speak excellent English.
+Almost everything should be in English and most Germans speak excellent English.

 When the train pulls you’ll want to find your correct car if you have assigned seats (if not, just sit in any non-reserved seat).
 Each train car will have a number on it so it’s easier to find the car while outside the train than to walk through the train to get to your car.
 From here, all you gotta do is find your seat.

-There is plenty of luggage storage on the train — either above/behind the seats and in the luggage racks at the end of the cars.
+There is plenty of luggage storage on the train—both above/behind the seats and in the luggage racks at the end of the cars.

 Eventually, the conductor will come by to check your tickets.